 So if you have ever moved abroad, you know that meeting people and making friends is hard.
 So joining groups can be a great way to meet like-minded people.
 In this post, I will tell you about the groups I have found work the best for me.

-This is a great one, especially if you are not entirely fluent in the language of the country you’re moving to or are just interested in languages.
+This is a great one, especially if you are not entirely fluent in the language of the country you're moving to or are just interested in languages.
 The way these groups usually work is that there are different tables where different languages are spoken.
 Some groups have almost classes, while others are just about having conversations.
 You are expected to spend about 1/4 of your time teaching your native language and the rest you can spend learning whichever language you are interested in.
 Usually, the meetings are held in a bar or something so you might have to spend some money on a drink.
 I love these groups because there are a lot of interesting people from different places who are open-minded and want to learn new things.
+Definitely one of the best groups to join in a new city.

 Dance for me has always been a great way to connect with new people.
 The salsa scene is super welcoming everywhere and easy to connect with.
 Of course, it doesn't have to be salsa.
 You could do anything that you are interested in.
 In that group you already have something in common so why not check if you have even a bit more than that.
 Also if you do a class, you will see the same people every week, so a great way to build a connection.